semgrep/docs/docs/api/schemas.rst

     We recommend `psql <https://www.postgresql.org/docs/9.3/app-psql.html>`_ for raw querying and exploration of data or the Python library `sqlalchemy <https://www.sqlalchemy.org/>`_ for data analysis in environments like `Jupyter Notebook <https://jupyter.org/>`_.
 See :doc:`../intro/results` for more details and connection strings.

-Analyzers with output type ``json`` (discussed in :doc:`manifest`) are stored in group specific SQL databases.
+Analyzers with output type ``json`` (discussed in :doc:`manifest`) are stored in group specific PostgreSQL databases.
 There are two primary tables:

 1. ``result``
 2. ``commit_corpus``